 This course is designed to introduce students to the theory and practice of the science of psychology.
 Throughout the course students will explore the hereditary and environmental origins of behaviour.
-Students will gain a broad based knowledge of the many fields of psychology, increase their self-awareness and develop skills that will lead to a more critical analysis of human behaviour in our society.
-Topics for discussion with include the biological basis of behaviour, consciousness, thinking and language, motivation and emotion, stress and health.
+Students will gain a broad-based knowledge of the many fields of psychology, increase their self-awareness and develop skills that will lead to a more critical analysis of human behaviour in our society.